AidenSbVevo/gen_perturb_mce_gpt/README.md

   --output-path mce_cancer_only_drugs.csv
 ```

+`--driver-path` (str, required)
+Path to your ChromeDriver executable (must match your Chrome version).

+`--gene-list` (str, required)
+Input TSV/CSV file containing a column named Gene.

+`--output-path` (str, required)
+Path to the output CSV where “Cancer”-filtered counts will be saved.

 ### 3. Score gene relevance to cancer using GPT-4

 Leverages OpenAI’s GPT-4 to score genes on a scale from 1 to 3 for their cancer relevance and provide short justifications.